stb5585/Dungeon-Crawl/README.md

     - File that is primarily used for user-input function; will eventually house the storyline
 - town.py
     - Controls the iteractions of the character while in town
+- tutorial.py
+    - File that controls the tutorial; not yet implemented
 - world.py
     - World manager that defines the map tiles and returns the world dictionary for save files